dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

-The member-update component allows a member to update her password and even to delete her account (Code 12).
+The x-member-update component allows a member to update her password and even to delete her account (Code 12).

-**Code 12**: member-update component.
+**Code 12**: x-member-update component.

 {% highlight html %}